junyamut/QRCodeBulkGenerator/README.md

 *Description: Generates QR codes from provided list.*

 #### Notes
 * Place list in Excel (.xlsx) spreadsheet.
-Assume first row is column header.
+* Assume first row is always column header.
+* Each row is one QR code.
+If row has multiple cells, it will be concatenated with \n as separator.
 * Spreadsheet location and QR code image destination directories are all pre-defined in configuration file.
 * Message dialog pop-up on error/successful completion of application.